What steps to take it you are being sued in Singapore?

 Examination of a Judgement Debtor (EJD) in Singapore

 One of these ways is the Examination of a Judgement Debtor.
-You may be summoned by the Court to provide information on your money and property.
+In the event of getting sued and losing, you may be summoned by the Court to provide information on your money and property.
 This allows the Court to examine your assets so that the Court can decide on the best method of enforcing the debt.
 The Court also has the power to send you to prison if you do not attend this hearing.

 Writ of Seizure and Sale & Garnishee Proceedings in Singapore